Wochenpost

 The Wochenpost (Weekly Post) was an East German weekly.
 It was founded in 1953, and circulation peaked at over one million copies per issue from 1971 to the German reunification.
 The academic Deirdre Byrnes writes that the paper was "one of the most influential" publications in East Germany.
 Its highest circulation was around 1.2 million copies, making the paper the most popular weekly in East Germany.
 Wochenpost considered a paper for intellectuals.
 The paper continued to be published after German reunification until it ceased publication in late December 1996.

+The model for the Wochenpost was Die Grüne Post (The Green Post).
+Like the NBI (Neue Berliner Zeitung – New Berlin Newspaper), the Wochenpost covered a broad spectrum of cultural and political topics in East Germany, ranging from daily politics at home and abroad, to art and culture, and including reports on science, sports, and technology.
+In addition to recommendations on current fashion trends, it regularly featured advice columns with tips on health, cooking, and DIY projects, as well as television listings, various classified ads, and a puzzle page.

+The magazine was published weekly by Berliner Verlag.
+The logo for the Wochenpost, under which it appeared for more than 40 years, was designed by the illustrator and graphic artist Johannes Hegenbarth.